Symmetries of Schroedinger equation with scalar and vector potentials: Dependence of symmetries on time

 Changing variables in (\ref{t2}) we can obtain another realizations of this algebra whose generic form is:

 where $f(\tilde t), g(\tilde t)$ and $h(\tilde t)$ are functions of the changed variable $\tilde t=F(t)$.
-However, such changes are not necessary compatible with the symmetries of Schr\"odinger equation.
-To find the admissible changes of the time variable we notice that up to the change of basis one of operators (\ref{t3}), say $\tilde Q_3$, have to have the constant multiplier for $\p_{\tilde t}$, i.e., function $h(\tilde t)$ should be a constant which can be normalised to the unity.
+However, such changes are not necessary compatible with the symmetries of SE.
+To find the admissible changes of the time variable we use the following fact: up to choosing a basis one of operators (\ref{t3}), say $\tilde Q_3$, has to have a constant multiplier for $\p_{\tilde t}$, i.e., function $h(\tilde t)$ should be a constant which can be normalized to the unity.
 Indeed, such operator is necessarily present in the list of symmetries of equation (\ref{se}).

-Calculating the commutators of such $\tilde Q_3 =\p_{\tilde t}$ with $\tilde Q_1$ and $\tilde Q_2$ and equating the resulting expressions to a linear combination of generators (\ref{t3}) (which have to form a basis of the Lie algebra) we obtain a system of two first order linear equations for functions $f(\tilde t)$ and $g(\tilde t)$, whose solutions are linear, quadratic, exponential or trigonometric functions of $\tilde t$.
-This observation fix the possible time dependence of functions $\xi^0$ included into symmetries (\ref{so}).
+Calculating the commutators of $\tilde Q_3 =\p_{\tilde t}$ with $\tilde Q_1$ and $\tilde Q_2$ and equating the resulting expressions to a linear combination of generators (\ref{t3}) (which have to form a basis of the Lie algebra) we obtain a system of two first order linear equations for functions $f(\tilde t)$ and $g(\tilde t)$, whose solutions are linear, quadratic, exponential or trigonometric functions of $\tilde t$.
+This observation fixes the possible time dependence of functions $\xi^0$ included into symmetries (\ref{so}).